LeeMcQ/ICASA/README.md

 # ICASA
-A testsite for some ideas I have
+A testsite for some ideas I have for our team